Cluain Conmaicne

-The Cluain Conmhaícne (Conmaicne of the pasture), or Cluain Conmaicne, were an early people of Ireland.
+The Cluain Conmhaicne (Conmaicne of the pasture), or Cluain Conmaicne, were an early people of Ireland.
 Their tuath comprised the entire parish of Cloone, located in the baronies of Maigh Rein (Mohill) and Carrigallen, in south County Leitrim.

 Origin

 The Conmhaicne or Conmaicne were a people of early Ireland, perhaps related to the Laigin, who dispersed to various parts of Ireland.
 They settled in Connacht and Longford, giving their name to several Conmaicne territories.
 Other branches of the Conmhaicne located in County Leitrim included the Conmaicne of Maigh Rein, Maigh Nissi, and Conmaicne Luchan.